 There can be discomfort with any surgical procedure.
 Sedation and anesthesia are used to reduce that discomfort during the tooth implant procedure, and the majority of patients report minimal discomfort the next day.

-We will prescribe pain medication and encourage our patients to stay in contact if they are uncomfortable afterwards.
+We will prescribe pain medication and encourage our patients to stay in contact if they are uncomfortable afterward.

 Will I Need To Miss Work To Receive a Tooth Implant?